tofiksa/altinntest/README.md

 ## Features

-- **OAuth 2.0 Authentication**: Implements ID-porten OAuth flow for user authentication
+- **OAuth 2.0 Authentication with PKCE**: Implements ID-porten OAuth flow with PKCE (Proof Key for Code Exchange) using S256 method for enhanced security
 - **Request/Response Logging**: Visualizes all HTTP traffic between:
   - Frontend and backend
   - Backend and ID-porten (OAuth provider)